Home » Crafts » easy Spray Paint Welcome Mat

 My first thought was to use black paint, but then I remembered I have this beautiful Oxford Blue (satin) from Krylon.
 It was cold outside, so I was working on this part of the project indoors.
 The paint had been stored indoors as well, so I decided that as long as the paint and the project were warm, I could get away with spray painting outdoors.

-I rubbed the tape down the best I could, and laid the rug on the tarp.
-When spraying a project like this, it’s best to hold the can very horizontal so that the paint doesn’t accidentally spray under the tape.
+I rubbed the tape down as well as I could and laid the rug on the tarp.
+When spraying a project like this, it’s best to hold the can at a horizontal angle so the paint doesn’t accidentally spray under the tape.

-I sprayed a very quick light coat all over and then did a slightly heavier second coat.
+I sprayed a very light, quick coat all over, then applied a slightly heavier second coat.
 This is after those two coats.

-I removed all the tape starting from the outside in, with the paper being the last to be removed.
+I removed all tape from the outside in, with the paper as the last to be removed.

 DIY Spray Painted Welcome Mat